North Bend gas station owner George Wyrsch, Sr., always loved the thrill of things that go boom in the night.

 Most fireworks have names: The ones that shriek and spin are called “fox howls.”
-A “peony” is a common effect with an explosion that turns into a bulging circle of stars.
+A “peony” is a common effect with a starlike explosion that turns into a bulging circle of stars.
 A “crossette” spits stars that explode into smaller, crisscrossing stars.

 “They just go up and go boom!” he said.
 “If they’re good ones, they make the windows rattle.”

-Eagle typically fires a shell of its own make for every imported firework.
+Eagle typically fires one of its own makes for every imported firework.
 The Chehalis-made bombs stand out.
 Hoyle credits their decades-perfected recipes.

 “It’s unmistakeable.
 Eagle colors are more brilliant,” says Hoyle.
 “That really sells the show.
 People want Eagle fireworks because they are the best.”

 For Hoyle, the hardest part is the cleanup—shells leave a small amount of paper waste behind.
 Multiply that by a thousand shells, and North Bend’s big show makes a big mess, with paper remains from the launch falling downwind—right into the Snoqualmie Valley Trail.

 “All those sticker bushes!” says Hoyle.
 “They get stuck in there like you wouldn’t believe….
 There’s no easy way to get it.”
 But the Eagle crew has to dive in, as the law is very strict about cleanup.

 • The Festival at Mount Si fireworks show begins at about 9:45 p.m.
 Saturday, Aug.
 10, launched from Torguson Park.